-Red Beach is 8km of doggie heaven, designed to let your pooch run, swim and play off-leash to their heart's content.
+Red Beach is 8km of doggie heaven, designed to let your pooch run, swim and off-leash to their heart's content.
 Nestled somewhere between the surf side of Woorim Beach and the calm waters of Bongaree, Red Beach is the number one Bribie Island dog beach.

 From the car park off Tully Street, Bongaree, you can reach Red Beach by following a vegetation-shrouded path to the surf-side stretch of sandy shores.
 With the vine-covered dunes spanning a few kilometres, Red Beach eventually meets up with Woody Bay which is just around the corner from the Woorim Beach off-leash dog area, making for a great scenic walk for dog owners (best done at low tide).